JasonLeGrow/JasonLeGrow.github.io-src/content/pages/Research.md

 Refereed Conference Proceedings
 --------------------------------

-11. <span style="color:#D9411E">Practical Fault Injection Attacks on Constant-Time CSIDH and Mitigation Techniques</span>, with Tinghung Chiu and Wenjie Xiong.
-To appear in the Proceedings of the Eighth Workshop on Attacks and Solutions in Hardware Security (ASHES 24).
+13. [Practical Fault Injection Attacks on Constant Time CSIDH and Mitigation Techniques][faultinjection], with Tinghung Chiu and Wenjie Xiong.
+Proceedings of the Eighth Workshop on Attacks and Solutions in Hardware Security (ASHES 24).

-1. <span style="color:#D9411E">Masking Countermeasures Against Side-Channel Attacks on Quantum Computers</span>, with Travis Morrison, Jamie Sikora, and Nic Swanson.
-To appear in the Proceedings of the IEEE International Conference on Quantum Computing and Engineering (QCE 24).
+1. [Masking Countermeasures Against Side-Channel Attacks on Quantum Computers][masking], with Travis Morrison, Jamie Sikora, and Nic Swanson.
+Proceedings of the IEEE International Conference on Quantum Computing and Engineering (QCE 24).

 1. [CSI-Otter: Isogeny-Based (Partially) Blind Signatures from the Class Group Action with a Twist][csiotter], with Shuichi Katsumata, Yi-Fu Lai, and Ling Qin.
 CRYPTO 2023.